In this document, we’ll go through how to setup a Hetzner purchased server, using 2 methods to mount your disks in Raid 0.

 - After that you’ll want to fire up

-and create a raid array but we will be doing it using the partition device files and not the disk devices.
-Make use of/dev/sda1
+mdadmand create a raid array but we will be doing it using the partition device files and not the disk devices.
+Make use of/dev/sda1and/dev/sdb1instead of/dev/sdaand/dev/sdbfor this.

 mdadm --create --verbose /dev/md0 --level=0 --raid-devices=2 /dev/sda1 /dev/sdb1